Located on the scenic Missouri River banks, this beautiful city is a wonderful place to visit.

 With over 140 rooms, the architecture is splendid and beautiful.

 The famous hotel has even served the famous world poet Oscar Wilde.

 It has served as a luxurious hotel, a women’s college, and has become a museum that documents transportation and communication-related histories.

 It is a National Historic landmark since it had also served as the headquarters of the Pony Express.

 The various exhibits on display include a classical locomotive, a race car from 1921, antique transport vehicles, and also a railway mail car.

-Another transport related museum, the Pony Express Museum as the name suggest, has a special emphasis on the Pony Express and documents its historical journey.
+Another transport-related museum, the Pony Express Museum, as the name suggests, has a particular emphasis on the Pony Express and documents its historical journey.